focus-creative-games/obfuz/REAME-EN.md

 ## Features

+- **Polymorphic DLL Files**: Custom DLL file format with randomized structure, varying with each release, effectively countering cracking and tampering.
 - **Symbol Obfuscation**: Supports comprehensive configuration rules and incremental obfuscation for flexible and efficient code protection.
 - **Constant Obfuscation**: Obfuscates constants such as `int`, `long`, `float`, `double`, `string` and `array` to prevent reverse engineering.
 - **Variable Memory Encryption**: Encrypts variables in memory to enhance runtime security.